 Editing generally occurs in four steps:

-Copyediting occurs once the manuscript is complete, refining the writing with a keen eye to stylistic issues, grammar, and punctuation.
+Copyediting occurs once the manuscript is complete and the author is happy with the results.
+Copyediting refines the writing with a keen eye to stylistic issues, grammar, and punctuation.

 Proofreading is the final polish of the copyedited manuscript for fine points only, preparing the book for publication.